What is a Slit-Lamp test or Biomicroscopy?

 It is recommended to ask the doctor what they are for during the exam, and what eye conditions you may be at risk for.

 If your results are abnormal, this may be a sign that eye conditions may be present.
-Abnormal test results could mean any of these conditions,such as, general vision problems, infections, inflammation, and glaucoma may be present.
-If the doctors finds any of these present, they may recommend getting further testing to receive a more comprehensive diagnosis.
+Abnormal test results could mean any of these conditions, such as general vision problems, infections, inflammation, and glaucoma may be present.
+If the doctors find any of these present, they may recommend getting further testing to receive a more reliable diagnosis.

 Schedule your FREE eye exam at a Stanton Optical location near you!